Doctor Who series 12: Casting

 The series is the second to feature Jodie Whittaker as the Thirteenth Doctor.
 Bradley Walsh, Tosin Cole and Mandip Gill also reprise their roles as Graham O'Brien, Ryan Sinclair and Yasmin Khan, respectively.

 Stephen Fry and Lenny Henry appeared in the two-part premiere episode "Spyfall".
 Dominique Maher and Darron Meyer portrayed Agent Browning and Seesay respectively in "Spyfall".
 Sacha Dhawan appeared unannounced in "Spyfall, Part 1", and was revealed at the end of the episode to be the Master.
 Aurora Marion portrayed Noor Inayat Khan in "Spyfall, Part 2".
 James Buckley appeared in "Orphan 55" as Nevi.
 Laura Fraser also appeared in "Orphan 55" as Kane, as did Julia Foster as Vilma.
-Goran Višnjić and Robert Glenister were also cast as Nikola Tesla and Thomas Edison respectively.
-They appeared in "Nikola Tesla's Night of Terror", as well.
+Goran Višnjić and Robert Glenister were also cast as Nikola Tesla and Thomas Edison respectively, appearing in "Nikola Tesla's Night of Terror", as well.
 Anjli Mohindra, who had previously portrayed Rani Chandra in the Doctor Who spin-off The Sarah Jane Adventures, played Queen Skithra in "Nikola Tesla's Night of Terror".

 John Barrowman returned to his role as Jack Harkness in "Fugitive of the Judoon" and also for "Revolution of the Daleks".
 This is his first appearance on the show since "The End of Time - Part Two" in 2010.
 Jo Martin appeared as a previously unknown incarnation of the Doctor using the alias 'Ruth Clayton' in "Fugitive of the Judoon".
 Neil Stuke appeared in "Fugitive of the Judoon", and Nicholas Briggs provided the voice of the Judoon.
 Molly Harris appeared as Suki Cheng in "Praxeus".
 Warren Brown was also cast in that episode.

 Sharon D. Clarke reprises her role as Graham's late wife, Grace, in "Can You Hear Me?".
-Maxim Baldry appeared as Dr John Polidori in "The Haunting of Villa Diodati".
+Maxim Baldry appeared as Dr. John Polidori in "The Haunting of Villa Diodati".
 Jacob Collins-Levy also appeared as Lord Byron in the same episode.
 Julie Graham, Ian McElhinney and Steve Toussaint guest star in the two-part finale, "Ascension of the Cybermen" / "The Timeless Children".

 In SFX #355, it was confirmed that "Revolution of the Daleks" would be the final appearances by Walsh and Cole, Chris Noth would return as Jack Robertson from "Arachnids in the UK" (2018), and that Harriet Walter had been cast.